Okay-Dad-Studios/ValheimPublicPack/Valheim SMP 0.2/plugins/givenameplz-StatsLogger/README.md

 If you feel like dropping a message about something feel free to head to the [Website](https://givenameplz.de) to find contact information, or even better on [Discord](https://discord.com/invite/W8j6gvR).

 ## Changelog
+### 1.1.0
+* Added a custom window which replaces the view in the Compendium to fix having too many stats breaking the display (might see some more work down the road)
+* Added categories to the custom window which includes all the "handcrafted" stat selections
+* Added a "Weapons" category to the categories in the custom window
+* Added a search function to the custom window
+* Added a "raw" view to the custom window which will show you every stat currently logged
+* Removed the entries in the Compendium but one, which now acts as button to open the StatsLogger window
+* Added logging for LastDeath (time)
+* Added logging for LastDamageTaken (time)
+* Changed display for "time" based values to a 00:00:00 format
+* Added the mod icon as sprite for the stat announce effect, it's not an empty white square anymore now

 ### 1.0.1
 * Fixed some Stats not correctly logging in Multiplayer. *(Special thanks to [Drebonda](https://www.twitch.tv/drebonda) & [Daniel](https://www.twitch.tv/dannyboy1060) for acting as test subjects.)*
 * Hiding unnecessary debug outputs.